- Are the child of an eligible parent who suffered an injury, resulting in disability or death, sustained in the line of duty

-- Apply before the person's 21st birthday or, if the person is eligible to participate in a school district's special education program under section 29.003, age 22;
+- Apply before age 21 unless eligible to participate in a school district's special education program under section 29.003, age 22;

 Available only for use at a Texas public college or university.